You’ve decided to purchase an indoor exercise machine, but you’re not sure which suits you best.

 Both machines are low impact and do not bear weights.

-But exercise bikes have modified exercises where you can incorporate weight-lifting workouts like those you see in spin classes.
+But exercise bikes have modified exercises where you can incorporate weight-lifting workouts like those you see in indoor cycling classes.

 To meet the cardio requirements, 75 minutes of high-intensity exercise a week using the exercise bike and rowing machine is recommended.